wp-plugins/ik-facebook/readme.txt

 IK Facebook is an easy-to-use plugin that allows users to add a Facebook Feed to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.
 IK Facebook also allows you to insert a Like Button into the Page, Post, or theme

 IK Facebook includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, and whether or not to show the Profile Picture.
+IK Facebook supports both the Light and Dark color schemes for the Like Button.

 IK Facebook includes the option to set your own custom CSS for styling purposes or, if you prefer, IK Facebook allows you to include a custom style sheet in your theme directory.
 Gone are the days of fighting with the Facebook Social Plugin!